- Home

 Outline

-This 34-week project based programme studies popular music with an emphasis on advanced performance practice, composition and audio engineering.
+This one year (34-week) project based programme studies popular music with an emphasis on advanced performance practice, composition and audio engineering.
 The practical component will be underpinned by a sound theoretical knowledge of contemporary music.

 What you will learn:

-- Collaboration with Screen Production, Fashion and Visual Arts students.
+• Collaboration with Screen Production, Fashion and Visual Arts learners.

 You will gain a broad introduction and understanding of the different aspects of the industry which will prepare you for employment or to go on to further study at diploma or degree level.
 Possible jobs and career opportunities can include:

-- Continue your study pathway with the Bachelor of Creative Practice followed by Honours or Masters degree
+Continue your study pathway with the Bachelor of Creative Practice followed by the Bachelor of Professional Creative Practice (Honours) degree or a Masters degree available across the Te Pūkenga network.

 Dates